Frequently Asked Questions

 Chordle is great, but can I also use it on Android/iOS?

-Chordle is currently only available from the Windows Store, so no, not at the moment.
+Chordle is currently only available from the Microsoft Store.

-In case you haven’t found the answer for your question please feel free to contact us using one of the contact links at the top of this page.
+💡 If you haven’t found the answer for your question please feel free to contact us using the contact link at the top of this page.